hydroper-jet/lang/spec/1.0/source/src/interfaces.md

 # Interfaces

-An interface represents an abstract object type.
+An interface as denoted by the `interface` keyword represents an abstract object type.

 Interfaces consist of a small number of internal properties, described in the following table: